- WHO MAY SELL

 E. It is the seller’s sole responsibility to insure that all pesticides used on products offered for sale at the Market have been applied according to label directions.

-A. The Market will operate May – September/ October (depending on growing season on Saturdays
+A. The Market will operate May – September/ October (depending on growing season on Saturdays.
+Hours of operation are 7:30am-11:00am.
+NO SELLING OF ANY ITEM BEFORE 7:30AM.

 B. Sellers are asked to set up approximately 30 minutes before opening time and to vacate no more than 30 minutes after closing.
-The Market opens at 7:30am we don’t start selling before 7:30.
-We will ring a bell alerting the opening of the market.
 If for some reason you need to leave early make arrangements with the Market Manager prior to setting up.

 C. Sellers shall sell at the Market location only on dates and times set by the Association.